PX4/PX4-user_guide/en/config/actuators.md

 Remove the propellers from motors before assigning outputs or any testing.
 :::

-Motor and actuator outputs can be manually assigned using sliders in the [Actuator Testing](#actuator-testing) section.
+Actuator outputs for both motors and servos can be _manually_ assigned using sliders in the [Actuator Testing](#actuator-testing) section.

-To assign actuators (assuming you have/can not use the [Identify & Assign Motors](#multicopter-pwm-identify-assign-motors) tool):
+To assign an actuator:
-1. First assign actuator function to the output that you think are _likely_ to be correct in Actuator Outputs section.
+1. First assign functions to the outputs that you think are _likely_ to be correct in the _Actuator Outputs_ section.
-1. Toggle the **Enable sliders** switch in Actuator Testing section.
+1. Toggle the **Enable sliders** switch in _Actuator Testing_ section.
-1. Move the slider for the actuator you want to test: to the minimum thrust position for Motors, or around the middle position for Servos.
+1. Move the slider for the actuator you want to test:
+   - Motors should be moved to the minimum thrust position.
+   - Servos should be moved near the middle position.
 1. Check which actuator moves on the vehicle.
-   This should match the actuator in your motor geometry (you can refer to the position in the [airframe reference](../airframes/airframe_reference.md) for your frame, if you are using a standard geometry configuration).
+   This should match the actuator positions for your geometry (the [airframe reference](../airframes/airframe_reference.md) shows motor positions for a number of standard airframes).
    - If the correct actuator moves, then proceed to the next step.
    - If a wrong actuator moves, swap the output assignment over.
    - If nothing moves then increase the slider mid-way though the range, then higher if needed.
      If nothing moves after that the output might not be connected, the motor might not be powered, or the output might be misconfigured.
-	 You will need to troubleshoot (perhaps try other actuator outputs to see if "anything" moves.
+	 You will need to troubleshoot (perhaps try other actuator outputs to see if "anything" moves).
-1. Return the slider to the minimal position (the disarmed command will continue to be sent to that actuator)
+1. Return the slider to the "disarmed" position (bottom of slider for motors, centre of slider for servos).
 1. Repeat for all actuators